mygearstationcom/MegaMillions-Predictor/README.md

 predictor-JSON.cpp - Same as "-COM" variant but the data is stored in a JSON file instead of the code itself for better efficiency

 JSON file with prior winning MegaMillion Lotto results will be available soon

+# Go to my new subdirectory to see my modifications - mygearstationcom